 - Royer R-121: 30 Hz -15,000 Hz ± 3dB

 - Neumann U87AI: 20 Hz – 20,000 Hz

 But this only tells a small part of the story…

 Frequency Response Graph

-A microphone’s frequency response graph really gives us a solid understand of perhaps the most important microphone specification.
-How well does a microphone reproduce sound frequencies and which frequencies will the microphone accentuate or de-emphasize relative to other frequencies.
+A microphone’s frequency response graph really gives us a solid understanding of perhaps the most important microphone specification.
+How well does a microphone reproduce sound frequencies, and which frequencies will the microphone accentuate or de-emphasize relative to other frequencies.